marbetschar/marco.betschart.name/README.md

 ### Technologies I worked with

-#### as Desktop Developer
+{% hint style="info" %}

-My experience developing graphical applications running on a desktop computer:
+**as Desktop Developer:** Technologies I worked with developing graphical applications running on a desktop computer.
+{% endhint %}

 | Scope | I worked with |
 | :--- | :--- |